-Purpose: Helping young mothers with children to obtain stability through employment and attaining an education keeping children out of the foster care system and families intact.
+Purpose: Helping struggling single mothers with young children to obtain stability through employment and attaining an education keeping children out of the foster care system and families intact.

-The outcomes for teen moms are startling, but the ripple effects on their children are even more concerning.
+The outcomes for young, unsupported single moms are startling, but the ripple effects on their children are even more concerning.

 - More health problems due to lack of prenatal and health care

 - More likely end up in foster care due to child abuse and neglect

 - Lower school achievement due to low levels of emotional support and cognitive stimulation growing up

 - Girls more likely to become a young, single parent themselves

 Single mom families will receive safety, stability, and mentorship to help them develop skills necessary for self-sufficiency and independence while keeping their family intact and out of the welfare system.

 - Be 18 or older, former foster youth and/or low-income, and complete the application process